sanjay-namdeo/notes/reactjs/strict-mode.md

 2. **Warning  about legacy string ref API usage**

-3. **Warning about deprecated findDOMNode usage** React used to support findDOMNode to search tree fr a DOM node given a class instance.
+3. **Warning about deprecated findDOMNode usage** React used to support findDOMNode to search tree for a DOM node given a class instance.
 Normally you don't need this because you can /attach a ref directly to a DOM node/